ToolJet/ToolJet/docs/docs/setup/docker.md

 ## Upgrading to the Latest LTS Version

-New LTS versions are released every 3-5 months with an end-of-life of atleast 18 months.
+New LTS versions are released every 3-5 months with an end-of-life of at least 18 months.
 To check the latest LTS version, visit the [ToolJet Docker Hub](https://hub.docker.com/r/tooljet/tooljet/tags) page.
 The LTS tags follow a naming convention with the prefix `LTS-` followed by the version number, for example `tooljet/tooljet:EE-LTS-latest`.

 If this is a new installation of the application, you may start directly with the latest version.
 This guide is not required for new installations.